ampproject/amphtml/extensions/amp-inline-gallery/1.0/README.md

 You must include each Bento component's required CSS library to guarantee proper loading and before adding custom styles.
 Or use the light-weight pre-upgrade styles available inline.
 See [Layout and style](#layout-and-style).

-The examples below demonstrate use of the `<bento-inline-gallery>` web component.

 ### Example: Import via npm

 ```sh